-Recipient: Isabella Harris (undergraduate drama major), Panda Stanridge (undergraduate drama major, not pictured), Jenni Gile (2nd year MFA design student)
+Recipient: Isabella Harris (undergraduate drama major), Panda Standridge (undergraduate drama major), Jenni Gile (2nd year MFA design student)

 The Lyle and Liz Martin Humanitarian Student Award

 Jessica Martin, School of Drama BA '08, created this student award to honor her parents and their enduring generosity.
-This award seeks to recognize an undergraduate student who is active in his or her studies and community; who may have been overlooked or ineligible for other scholarships, but most of all, who possess a generosity of spirit.
+This award seeks to recognize an undergraduate student who is active in their studies and community; who may have been overlooked or ineligible for other scholarships, but most of all, who possess a generosity of spirit.